PaulClas/machine-learning-for-trading/13_signals_from_text_data/README.md

 The TextBlob Python library provides a simplified interface for exploring common NLP tasks including part-of-speech tagging, noun phrase extraction, sentiment analysis, classification, translation, and more.

-To proceed with the lesson, first install TextBlob, as explained below.
-We tend to prefer Anaconda-based installations, since they tend to be tested with our other Anaconda packages.

 **To install textblob run:**

 > `conda install -c https://conda.anaconda.org/sloria textblob`